npezza93/redi_search/README.md

   - We allow a maximum of N intervening number of unmatched offsets between phrase terms. (i.e the slop for exact phrases is 0)
 - `in_order`
-  - Usually used in conjunction with SLOP.
+  - Usually used in conjunction with `slop`.
 We make sure the query terms appear in the same order in the document as in the query, regardless of the offsets between them.
 - `no_content`
   - Only return the document ids and not the content.
-This is useful if RediSearch is being used on a Rails model where the document attributes don't matter.
+This is useful if RediSearch is being used on a Rails model where the document attributes don't matter and it's being converted into ActiveRecord objects.
 - `language(language)`
   - Stemmer to use for the supplied language during search for query expansion.
     If querying documents in Chinese, this should be set to chinese in order to properly tokenize the query terms.
-Defaults to English.
 If an unsupported language is sent, the command returns an error.
 - `sort_by(field, order: :asc)`
   - If the supplied field is a sortable field, the results are ordered by the value of this field.
 This applies to both text and numeric fields.
 Available orders are `:asc` or `:desc`
 - `limit(num, offset = 0)`
   - Limit the results to the specified `num` at the `offset`.
-The default limit is 10.
+The default limit is set to `10`.
 - `count`
   - Returns the number of documents found in the search query
 - `highlight(fields: [], opening_tag: "<b>", closing_tag: "</b>")`